The Kingdom of Jaffna

 The Jaffna Peninsula is surrounded by many small islands and it is situated in the northern part of Sri Lanka.
 The culture and tradition of this beautiful city is rich, colourful and unique.
 Cinkai Ariyan Cekaracacekaran of Cakravartti Nallur in Cevvirukkai Nadu was the founder of the Arya Cakravartti Dynasty.
 The Kingdom of Jaffna under the Arya Cakravarttis remained an independent monarchy with its capital in Nallur, Jaffna.

 During the height of its power and prosperity, under the Arya Cakravarttis, the Kingdom of Jaffna was the most powerful kingdom in the Island and it was under a separate administration.
 The Arya Cakravarttis were powerful both in the sea and on land.
-The Tamils had a Sovereign State in the Island and the Tamils have lived in Sri Lanka since pre historic times.
+The Tamil people had a Sovereign State in the Island and they have been living in Sri Lanka since prehistoric times.

 The Kailayamalai asserts that Cinkai Ariyan Cekaracacekaran made Nallur the capital of the Kingdom of Jaffna.
 Thus soon after Cinkai Ariyan’s arrival, he commenced the task of building a capital city and he named it Nallur (means a “Good City or Place”).
 The Arya Cakravartti, Kings of Jaffna, were Saivites.
 On an auspicious day and time suggested by the astrologers, the foundation stone was laid and four walls were raised.
-The capital city of Nallur was strongly fortified with all its ramparts, defensive towers, gates, beautiful Palaces, Mansions for the Ministers, Halls of Justice, dwellings for Brahmins, court bards, warriors, traders, artisans and quarters for the soldiers, Akkiraram (Residence for Priests), market place, baths, stables for elephants and horses, beautiful flower gardens, chariots were built by skilled artisans and the fortress round the city etc. Nallur was a royal city that had been the capital of the Kingdom of Jaffna for centuries.
+The capital city of Nallur was strongly fortified with all its ramparts, defensive towers, gates, beautiful Palaces for Royalty, Mansions for the Ministers, Halls of Justice, Temples, dwellings for Brahmins, warriors, court bards, traders and artisans, quarters for the soldiers, and an akkiraram (Residence for Priests), large open courtyards, market place, baths, stables for elephants and horses, beautiful flower gardens, chariots were built by skilled artisans and the fortress round the city etc. Nallur was a royal city that had been the capital of the Kingdom of Jaffna for centuries.

 The Four Main Entrances